Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 If you wish to update the note, follow the steps in [this page](updating).

-Be assured that this note doesn't auto-update, and the only way to update the note is through user action.
+Be assured that this note doesn't auto-update, and you have to manually update the note if you want it to update.

 <br>